 Academic Disqualification: An undergraduate student on academic probation will be academically disqualified when the student's GPA in all units attempted or in all units attempted at CSUCI falls below the following: as a freshman, 1.50; as a sophomore, 1.70; as a junior,1.85; as a senior, 1.95.
 Students' records will be evaluated for disqualification at the end of each semester.
 Students cannot be placed on probation for the first time at CSUCI and be disqualified in the same semester.
 However, students who have previously been on probation at CSUCI and fall below the GPA listed above will be academically disqualified, even if the probation and disqualification semesters are non-consecutive.
 A student may appeal disqualification no later than three weeks before the start of the semester following the disqualification.
-Appeals should be made to the Office of the Provost or Designee.
+Appeals should be made to the Provost office or Designee office.
 Appeals will be decided by the Academic Appeals Board.
 Typical grounds for a successful appeal include significant improvement towards meeting the GPA requirements and/or extraordinary circumstances beyond the student's control, as determined by the Academic Appeals Board.
 A successful petition of appeal for disqualification will result in the student remaining on academic probation.
 Students who appeal unsuccessfully will need to apply for reinstatement as specified in the Policy on Reinstatement if they wish to continue at CSUCI.

 A post-baccalaureate student will be subject to academic probation if, after attempting 12 or more graded units, his or her post-baccalaureate cumulative GPA for units attempted at CSU Channel Islands falls below a 2.50 average.
 The GPA will determine whether a student is subject to probation only when the student has attempted 12 semester units.
 A student enrolled in a graduate degree program in either conditionally classified or classified standing shall be subject to academic probation if he or she fails to maintain a cumulative GPA of at least 3.0 in all units attempted; no course in which the student receives lower than a C may be counted toward a Master's degree.